SUI-Components/sui-components/components/ad/blockerExtensionDetector/README.md

 ```

 ## Usage
-This component will recive by children the content that have to show when adblock extension is enabled in browser.
+This component will receive by children the content that have to show when adblock extension is enabled in browser.
 For example could be a banner message.
-But at the same time maybe bussines dept could be interested in show a diferent page when adblock is enabled instead a banner.
+But at the same time maybe business dept could be interested in show a diferent page when adblock is enabled instead a banner.

 ## How it works technically?
 This component render twice.
 The first time is for get the offsetHeight of div with class adsbox.